3 Myths that Stop You From Healing From Sexual Abuse

 Why do so many survivors of sexual abuse believe that healing is not possible?
 Shame, self-blame, self-guilt, denial, societal responses, and being stuck in a cycle of abuse are some of the biggest hindrances that keep survivors from getting the help they need help that is available to them.
 Often the first person a victim goes to is a family member.
 If their response is negative or blaming or accusing them of lying the victim can withhold ever telling another person.
 Victims can live a life without getting the help they need from just one negative response.

 Other times, survivors know they cannot tell anyone.
-Perhaps they understand the unspoken rule of how society treats its victims of sexual abuse or were threatened or blamed.
+Perhaps they understand the unspoken rule of how society treats its victims of sexual abuse or threatened or blamed.
 On the other hand, we know that today, more than ever, there is help for a survivor and that healing from sexual abuse is possible.
 Psychologists, social workers, therapists, support groups, and educational recovery programs are available throughout the U.S.

 It seems hard enough dealing with just the family and community responses, but survivors also have to go through a healing journey in which they find themselves addressing their past distressing realities.
 When a survivor feels isolated from not being able to talk to those that are close to them, they may hesitate to reach out to others for fear of rejection.
 Isolation can also lead to denial, shame, or minimizing what happened or how impactful your abuse really was, and how it has affected your life.
 Denial can be harmful because it causes you to ignore problems for which there are solutions and shame can influence you to deny warning signs that are treatable.

 Many survivors do not know where to start on their healing journey because they often do not reach out to others for help and can fall prey to myths.
 If a survivor feels they are damaged already or that there is no hope, then why should they try to heal?
 They see seeking help as a hopeless pursuit.
-Even survivors who have tried to heal and found no peace or that it was too hard, or they had a bad experience with a therapist can fall prey to myths.
+Even survivors who have tried to heal and found no peace or that it was too hard, or who had a bad experience with a therapist can fall prey to myths.
 But it is important for survivors to understand that healing is possible and that getting educated and challenging their own mindset(s) can lead them to a journey of healing.

 3 Myths That Stop You From Healing From Sexual Abuse